Tusharkshahi/flask-web-app/README.md

 ## Task Description

 The task assigned by Triluxo Technologies Private Limited involved the creation of a simple Flask or FastAPI application.
 The application should have a single endpoint that returns the message "Hello, Azure Web Apps!" when accessed.
-Additionally, the task included the creation of a Dockerfile to enable alternative deployment through Azure Container Registry and Azure Web App Service.
-Crucially, it was emphasized that secrets should not be hardcoded into the code for security and maintainability.

 ## Project Components